NRG948/JAdvent/README.md

 </dd>
 </dl>

+If you don't want to use these custom readers, the original String is `input.String()`

 # The MD5 class
 MD5 hashing is used frequently by Advent of Code puzzles.
 This sounds daunting, but it isn't meant to be.
 It just happens to be a